 It is rife with over- the- top political intrigue and thrill, and despite its indulgence in overused stereotypes in Pakistani media, it manages to be quite entertaining and a worthy watch!

 A political thriller released in 2016, Maalik is a project by Ashir Azeem, who stars in the movie as well.
 The plot revolves around a retired SSG officer and his anti-corruption crusade against those in power.
 It also attempts to raise several issues, including a corrupt political system, the Afghan war, and Talibanization.

 Inflicted with a plague of controversies, Maalik was banned soon after its release in cinemas.
 However, those who missed to catch it in cinemas can easily see it online.

 5. Operation 021

 While a lot of disputes surrounded this movie at the time of its release, it is still the first-of-its-kind Pakistani spy action thriller movie, directed by Jami and co-directed by Summer Nicks.

 It stars Ayub Khoso as Abdullah, who wants to save his country from corporate warfare after 30 years of war in Afghanistan.
 Shaan Shahid also stars in this movie playing Kashif Siddiqui, Abdullah’s ally.
 Together, they struggle to save the two countries from even more upheaval within just 21 hours.

 When one talks about patriotism in movies, Braveheart is one of the Hollywood movies that automatically springs to mind!
-A historical war epic released in 1995, the movie stars Mel Gibson as a 13th Century Scottish warrior, one who led Scotland in the First War of Independence.
+A historical war epic released in 1995, the film stars Mel Gibson as the 13th Century Scottish warrior, one who led Scotland in the First War of Independence.